amin-norollah/EscPosInspector/README.md

 - [ ] CLI packaging for CI receipt regression tests
 - [ ] Optional server-side rendering for large streams

-## AI assistant

-Parts of this project were developed with the help of an AI coding assistant.
-It contributed in the following areas:

-- **Fix bugs** ; diagnose parser edge cases, renderer misalignment and input-handling issues, then propose focused fixes
-- **Modernize the UI** ; refine layout, styling, and component structure for a cleaner, more responsive interface
-- **Add documentation** ; draft and update README sections, rephrase inline comments and usage guidance

 ## Contributing

 Contributions are welcome.